sanky1989/PayslipGenerator/README.md

 Incomplete months will not be considered as valid.

 # Run the project
-Launch the project PayslipGenerator.Web using IIS or local hosting
+Launch the project PayslipGenerator.Web using IIS or local hosting.

 Use the input file located at following location PayslipGenerator.Test/TestDocument

 # Test
-Run the test project by running project PayslipGenerator.Test
+Run the test project by running project PayslipGenerator.Test.

 # External Assemblies

 -CSV helper to reading/writing csv file format.

 -Microsoft Extensions logging Abstraction tool to log information.

+- Xunit class to do unit and integration testing.